userfrosting/learn/09.client-side-code/04.components/03.collections/docs.md

 {% endverbatim %}
 ```

-Notice that we use the `type="text/x-handlebars-template"` attribute, which tells the browser that the `script` tag contains a Handlebars template rather than executable Javascript.
-The syntax of the Handlebars template is very similar to Twig's, but don't be fooled!
-The syntax for control structures (e.g. `if`, `for`) is very different in Handlebars.
-You should consult their documentation for more help with this.

-We then retrieve the contents of the `script` tag using `$('#member-owls-select-option').html()` and pass this to our `ufCollection`.
+We then retrieve this template using `$('#member-owls-select-option').html()` and pass this to our `ufCollection`.
+For more information on defining Handlebars templates, see the section on [client-side templating](/client-side-code/client-side-templating).

 ### `rowTemplate`